Netflix: Launch as a mail-based rental business (1997–2006)

+Not restricted to the size of a retail store, Netflix could offer hundreds of thousands of DVDs to customers in a long tail business model.
+Early employee Cindy Holland compared the company acquiring DVDs to "shoveling coal in the side door of the house".
 Initially, Netflix offered a per-rental model for each DVD but introduced a monthly subscription concept in September 1999.
 The per-rental model was dropped by early 2000, allowing the company to focus on the business model of flat-fee unlimited rentals without due dates, late fees, shipping and handling fees, or per-title rental fees.
+While customers enjoyed the convenience, more important to Netflix was that it did not have to store or ship those DVDs; subscribers' homes acted as warehouses.
+The company secretly slowed deliveries to heavy users ("pigs"), to discourage them from quickly returning DVDs.

-In September 2000, during the dot-com bubble, while Netflix was suffering losses, Hastings and Randolph offered to sell the company to Blockbuster LLC for $50 million.
+In September 2000, during the dot-com bubble, while Netflix was suffering losses, Hastings and Randolph offered to sell the company to Blockbuster for $50 million.
 John Antioco, CEO of Blockbuster, thought the offer was a joke and declined, saying, "The dot-com hysteria is completely overblown."
 While Netflix experienced fast growth in early 2001, the continued effects of the dot-com bubble collapse and the September 11 attacks caused the company to hold off plans for its initial public offering (IPO) and to lay off one-third of its 120 employees.

-DVD players were a popular gift for holiday sales in late 2001, and demand for DVD subscription services were "growing like crazy", according to chief talent officer Patty McCord.
-The company went public on May 29, 2002, selling 5.5 million shares of common stock at US$15.00 per share.
-In 2003, Netflix was issued a patent by the U.S. Patent & Trademark Office to cover its subscription rental service and several extensions.
-Netflix posted its first profit in 2003, earning $6.5 million on revenues of $272 million; by 2004, profit had increased to $49 million on over $500 million in revenues.
+DVD players were a popular gift for holiday sales in late 2001, and demand for DVD subscription services were "growing like crazy", according to chief talent officer McCord.
+The company went public on May 23, 2002, opening on NASDAQ at US$15.00 per share with a sale of 5.5 million shares of common stock.
+In 2003, Netflix was issued a patent by the United States Patent and Trademark Office to cover its subscription rental service and several extensions.
+The company posted its first profit in 2003, earning $6.5 million on revenues of $272 million; by 2004, profit had increased to $49 million on over $500 million in revenues.
 In 2005, 35,000 different films were available, and Netflix shipped 1 million DVDs out every day.